Josephenoch/data-grid/README.md

 ## Installation

 - Clone the repo
-- Navigate to the api folder and run `npm install`
-- Then, run `npm run dev`, you've successful ran the api/server
-- Leave the api folder and navigate to the client folder, then run `npm install`
+- Navigate to the client folder, then run `npm install`
 - After that, run `npm start`
-- You've successfully installed/started the development environments
+- You've successfully installed/started the development environment
+- To get the api/server code visti [Server]("https://github.com/josephenoch/data-grid-api")

 ## Requirements
 - ### Mandatory